8 Standard Bedroom Window Sizes and Their Uses

 Standard Bedroom Window Height

-The conventional length for single or double-hung windows is between 36 to 72 inches
+Single or Double Hung The conventional length for single or double-hung units are between 36 to 72 inches

 For example, if you have a slider that is 84 inches wide, a common corresponding height might be around 60 inches.
-Sliding windows typically come with a height of 24 to 60 inches
+Sliders typically come with a height of 24 to 60 inches

-Bay windows are also broader than they are taller.
+Bay Windows – These are also broader than they are taller.
 Regular sizes that are not custom-made frequently fall between 3 feet to 6 feet and 6 inches tall.

-Casement windows are the other way around, as they are most often taller than they are thicker.
+Casement – Casements are the other way around, as they are most often taller than they are thicker.
 They usually come in height between 2 feet 5.5 inches to 6 feet 5.5 inches

-Awning Windows are also taller than they are thicker, usually with a height of 1 foot 8 inches to 7 feet 8 inches
+Awning Windows – These are also taller than they are thicker, usually with a height of 1 foot 8 inches to 7 feet 8 inches

 Minimum Size for a Window in the Bedroom